-- (a) Wall-mounted socket outlets should be installed with a minimum clear height of 150 mm from floor and 75 mm from surface top measured from the bottom of the socket outlet. - (b) Socket outlets installed on floor surface should be suitably protected from ingress of water and from mechanical damage. - (c) Socket outlets for household or similar use should be of shuttered type. - (d) A socket outlet should be installed as far away as practicable from water tap, gas tap or cooker in order to avoid danger.
+- (a) Wall-mounted socket outlets should be installed with a minimum clear height of 150 mm from floor and 75 mm from surface top measured from the bottom of the socket outlet. - (b) Socket outlets installed on floor surface should be suitably protected from ingress of water and from mechanical damage. - (c) Socket outlets for household or similar use should be of shuttered type. - (d) A socket outlet should be installed as far away as practicable from water tap, gas tap or cooker in order to avoid danger in relation to water splash and thermal effect.